madisonestabrook/madisonestabrook/README.md

 # Welcome
 Hi!
-I am Madison Estabrook. _I make your data your data meaningful through Python (3.x), R, Julia and SQL_.
+I am Madison Estabrook. _I am an experienced, driven, and analytical Microsoft SQL Server Database Administrator seeking to increase data accessibility and integrity.
+Let’s work together to reach the long- and short-term goals of your company_.
 I am a six-time Facebook Scholar; I have also earned two scholarships from Google.
 I graduated with my Master’s of Science in Technical Communication in May 2019 with a 4.0 / 4.0 GPA; I graduated with my Bachelor’s of Science in Information Analytics and Data Communication with a 3.78 / 4.0 GPA in December 2017.

 This repository is about me (Madison Estabrook), including:
 -	My current projects